Black and white portrait of a Raja Althaibani, a woman with dark hair, looking directly at the camera, with the word 'ABOUT' in bold at the bottom.

 2024 Inaugural Peabody Global Impact Award recipient

-MY TRAJECTORY
+MY APPROACH

 My approach is rooted in a unique trajectory: shifting from formal criminal justice training into the first generation of citizen journalism and new media field documentation, working at scale before the practice was formalized.
-This transition from the frontlines to systems design allows me to close the distance between theory and practice—designing approaches that break gatekeeping, redistribute capability, and enable meaningful innovation that works in the real world, not just on paper.
+This transition — from the frontlines to systems design — allows me to close the distance between theory and practice, designing approaches that break gatekeeping, redistribute capability, and enable meaningful innovation that works in the real world, not just on paper.

 MY MISSION